IBM-Bluemix-Docs/mobilepush/push_step_1.md

    ![Push Notifications console](images/safari_1.jpg "Apple Developer portal showing the Website Push IDs navigation option")

-1. In the Register Website Push ID panel, provide an appropriate Website Push ID description and identifier ID.
+1. In the Register Website Push ID pane, provide an appropriate Website Push ID description and identifier ID.
 It is recommended that this is in reverse-domain name format, starting with `web`.
-For example: `web.com.acmebanks`.
+For example, `web.com.acmebanks`.
 1. Register the Website Push ID.
 You now have your Website Push ID
 1. Select **Edit** to create a certificate to use for the Website Push ID.
-!.
-In the Certificate Assistant window for Certificate Information, provide your email ID, and a common name.
-Leave the Certificate Authority email address as blank.
+1. In the Certificate Assistant window for Certificate Information, provide your email ID, and a common name.
+Leave the certificate authority email address as blank.
-!.
-Click **Save to disk** and select **Continue**.
+1. Click **Save to disk** and select **Continue**.
-!.
-Choose to save the certificate to an appropriate folder.
+1. Choose to save the certificate to an appropriate folder.
 1. Choose the `.certSigningRequest` created on the disk when prompted in the wizard for generating the certificate.
 Ensure that you download the Website push certificate created in the `.cer` format.
 1. Open the Certificate in the KeyChain Access tool.
 Right-click and export as a p12 certificate.
-Note the password provided during the generation of the p12 certificate.
+Note the password that is provided during the generation of the p12 certificate.

 After generating a certificate, the next step is to [Configure a service instance](/docs/services/mobilepush?topic=mobile-pushnotification-push_step_2).